Join us for Research Day!

 When working with a mentee in preparing the abstract for submission, please ...

-- Verify that all elements of the abstract align with the Abstract Writing module on the MURACE D2L course (see conference funding page for details).
+- Verify that all elements of the abstract align with the Abstract Writing module on the MURACE D2L course (see instructions to self-register for the course here).

 - Review the poster and/or oral/performance presentation guidelines with the mentee.

 - Be in regular contact with your mentee regarding their submission.
-Also, please check your email regularly as you will be emailed the faculty mentor approval form when your student submits.
+Also, check your email regularly as you will receive the Faculty Mentor Approval Form when your student submits.
+Please submit the Approval Form as soon as possible after you receive it.

 Presenter FAQ's

-How to have the best possible conference experience
+How can I have the best conference experience?

 - Conference Registration: Free